 Note: Graduate students registering for fewer than 9 hours in fall or spring, or fewer than 6 hours in summer, will not have the insurance fee automatically assessed.
-Those graduate assistants must apply for the insurance through their student account on My.IllinoisState.edu/https://my.illinoisstate.ed
+Those graduate assistants must apply for the insurance through their student account on My.IllinoisState.edu (https://my.illinoisstate.edu/) before the fifteenth calendar day of each semester and the eighth calendar day of the summer session to pay premiums or within 15 days of the assistantship start date.